AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-32/acsd-51528-different-behaviors-on-snake-case-formatting.md

 ---
-title: "ACSD-51528: Different behaviors on snake_case formatting."
+title: "ACSD-51528: Different behaviors on snake_case formatting"
 description: Apply the ACSD-51528 patch to fix different behaviors on snake_case formatting.
 ---
-# ACSD-51528: Different behaviors on snake_case formatting.
+# ACSD-51528: Different behaviors on snake_case formatting

 The ACSD-51528 patch fixes different behaviors on snake_case formatting.
 This patch is available when the [!DNL Quality Patches Tool (QPT)] 1.1.32 is installed.
 The patch ID is ACSD-51528.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.7.